Grand Street station (IND Sixth Avenue Line): Station layout

-The station has two tracks and two narrow side platforms, located approximately 30 ft below ground.
+The Grand Street station has two tracks and two narrow side platforms, located approximately 30 ft below ground.
 They are column-less, except at staircases, and have a blue trim line with "GRAND ST" in white sans-serif font on it at regular intervals.
+The station is served by the at all times and by the only on weekdays during the day.
+The next stop to the south is DeKalb Avenue for B and nighttime D trains and Atlantic Avenue–Barclays Center for daytime D trains.
+The next stop to the north is Broadway–Lafayette Street for all service.

 In the original plan for the station, this would have been a four-track, two-island platform station; the Second Avenue Subway would have served the outer tracks while the Sixth Avenue Line served the inner tracks, providing a cross-platform interchange between these two lines.
 Although the connection only served Sixth Avenue Line trains, it was essentially the first part of the Second Avenue line that had been constructed.
 There is a sole mezzanine at the center of the station which has two staircases to each platform, a turnstile bank, token booth, and access to the street exits.